-- To move appropriately in and out of and around the school building. - To be polite to adults and other students. - To be tolerant of other children. - To realise that everyone is different and to accept each other - To empathise with each other. - To develop strategies to deal with upsetting or aggressive behaviour. - To take responsibility for their behaviour and to understand that no one else can be - blamed for their behaviour. - To report incidents of bullying behaviour involving themselves or others.
+- To move appropriately in and out of and around the school building. - To be polite to adults and other students. - To support other children. - To empathise with each other. - To develop strategies to deal with upsetting or aggressive behaviour. - To take responsibility for their behaviour and to understand that no one else can be blamed for their behaviour. - To realise that they always have a choice about how they behave. - To report incidents of bullying behaviour involving themselves or others.

 Students who use appropriate behaviours must be encouraged and rewarded.
 Rewarding good behaviour must be the norm.